Table of Contents

 - Dealer Buyback: Designed to streamline the new car buying process while offering comfort to the consumer in the form of what is essentially a guaranteed return policy.

-- Dealer Buyback Sales Event: Promotional Company such as Willowood Ventures provides buyers exclusive VIP offers to trade or sale vehicles to it’s dealer partners.
+- Dealer Buyback Sales Event: Promotional Company such as Willowood Ventures provides buyers exclusive VIP offers to trade or sale vehicles to its dealer partners.

 - Dealer Trade: When a dealership acquires a specific vehicle from another dealership to fulfill a customer’s request.